tandynhd/GinYa_ReactNative_Android_Medication_Tracking_App/README.md

 <p align="left">
  <p>- The View Tasks page lists all the tasks the user needs to complete from the tasksList atom </br>
  <p>- The page auto sorts all the tasks according to their time and stylizes them accordingly </br>
- <p>- The user can delete the tasks, undo accidently deleted tasks and scroll throuhg the various tasks </br>
+ <p>- The user can delete the tasks, undo accidently deleted tasks and scroll through the various tasks </br>
   <img src="./ApplicationSample/View_Task_1.jpg">
 </p>